cgarciae/pypeln/README.md

 data = list(stage) # [5, 2, 3, 4] (possible real output)
 ```
 ### Threads
-You create a stage based on [threading.Thread](https://docs.python.org/3/library/threading.html#threading.Thread)s by using the `th` module:
+You can create a stage based on [threading.Thread](https://docs.python.org/3/library/threading.html#threading.Thread)s by using the `th` module:
 ```python
 from pypeln import th
 import time